 Perfect Potluck Side Dish

-Summer is around the corner and you better believe I’ll be whipping up lots of delicious and easy salad recipes!
+Summer is around the corner and you better believe I’ll be whipping up lots of delicious and easy summer salad recipes!
 This ramen noodle cabbage salad is at the top of my list and has become a family favorite over the years.
 It’s a delicious and satisfying dish that combines the crunchiness of cabbage with the savory flavors of tender chicken and the unique texture of ramen noodles.

 The flavors blend together so nicely and the cabbage and ramen give the dish that perfect crunch!
 It’s has sweet and savory taste and will have guests going back for seconds in no time.
 Other potluck favorites include this easy coleslaw and broccoli salad recipe!